cschaffner/gcode/readme.txt

-  mysimqap : compiled simulated annealing heuristic, might have to be recompiled depending on the platform qapsim_mine.f : slightly modified FORTRAN code for simulated anealing from QAPLIB qapbb.f : branch & bound FORTRAN solver from QAPLIB http://www.seas.upenn.edu/qaplib/codes.html qapbb : compiled version, might have to be recompiled depending on the platform had12.dat : small test data set (for testing and to illustrate the expected format)
+  mysimqap : compiled simulated annealing heuristic, might have to be recompiled depending on the platform qapsim_mine.f : slightly modified FORTRAN code for simulated anealing from QAPLIB qapbb.f : branch & bound FORTRAN solver from QAPLIB http://www.seas.upenn.edu/qaplib/codes.html qapbb_mine.f : slightly modified output behavior, to make is easier to interface from matlab qapbb : compiled version, might have to be recompiled depending on the platform had12.dat : small test data set (for testing and to illustrate the expected format)